rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/upgrades.md

 :::tip

-If deployed from the AWS Marketplace offering of Rancher Setup, the deployment name is 'rancher-stable'.
+If you deploy Rancher through the AWS Marketplace, the deployment name is 'rancher-stable'.
 Thus:
 ```
 helm upgrade rancher-stable rancher-<CHART_REPO>/rancher \